vpelss/Forever_Passwords/README.md

 Recommendations:
 - do not use your Secret anywhere else. eg as a password on a web site
 - your Secret should be long, complex, and imposible to guess
-- store a local copy of this program (Forever Passwords) in the unlikely case our site, emogic.com, is temporarily down or have a backup plan!
+- store a local copy of this program (Forever Passwords) in the unlikely case our site, emogic.com, is temporarily down.
+Have a backup plan!
 Download a copy to your PC.
 File->Save as HTML
-- Do not store passwords in a browser cache or in the cloud
+- Do not store passwords in the browser cache or in the cloud
-- Clear your password in Forever Passwords after use
+- Clear your password in Forever Passwords after use.
+Click Clear/Reset
 - You should use a differnent password on every web service you use.
 See: https://haveibeenpwned.com/

 Possible issues: